emilekoffi/Melocoton/README.md

 **Now the cleaning**

-The cleaning in done in GoogleSheet.
+The cleaning is done in GoogleSheet.

   - rermoving duplicates : select all rows; data ; cleaning data ; remove duplicates.
 21 rows eliminated, 320 rows left.